 It’s fairly obvious from the names on the panel that SRT must be good for broadcast.
 Comcast and Microsoft aren’t going to be using SRT simply to stream to themselves while riding the train.
 However, there is nothing quite like hearing about SRT in action from some of the best in video streaming.

 Pete Thordarson, from Microsoft, describes SRT as “near-fibre quality” at 24:30 of the video.
 Chris Connolly of NBC Sports praised SRT’s low latency, as it was a reliable option outside of a dedicated network.
-Comcast’s Joe Mancini, at 13:40 of the video, explains how SRT is fantastic for their point-to-multipoint streaming, which is something that Comcast Tech Solutions is incredibly dependent upon, and requires SRT’s reliability.
+Comcast’s Joe Mancini explains how SRT is fantastic for their point-to-multipoint streaming, which is something that Comcast Tech Solutions is incredibly dependent upon, and requires SRT’s reliability.